|

 By the 1670s, recipes for “pumpion pie” began to appear in other English cookbooks.
 The pumpkin pie recipes began to sound more familiar to our modern pies, including cinnamon, nutmeg and cloves.
 Often the recipes added apples, raisins, or currants to the filling.

-United States: In 1796 the first American cookbook with pumpkin pie recipe was published.
+America: An early New England recipe used no crust but instead used a hollowed-out pumpkin as a base.
+It had spiced sweetened milk and was cooked in a fire.
+In 1796 the first American cookbook with pumpkin pie recipe was published.
 “American Cookery,” by Amelia Simmons, was the first with recipes for foods native to America.
-Simmons’ pumpkin puddings were baked in a crust, similar to present-day pumpkin pies.
+Simmons’ pumpkin puddings were baked in a crust, similar to the custard filling of present-day pumpkin pies.
+It was called “pompkin pudding.”

 MORE PUMPKIN PIE RECIPES